dotnet/csharplang/proposals/csharp-7.0/tuples.md

 #### General

-A tuple type is declared using the following syntax:
+A tuple is declared using the following syntax:

 ```antlr
 tuple_type